Children Entering the United States Unaccompanied: Section 2

 |CA/N pending results||ORR may choose to release a child pending CA/N results if there are no significant child welfare concerns associated with the sponsor or an adult in the sponsor’s home, with the UAC or other children.|

 Q1: Where can a sponsor get his or her fingerprints taken?

 A1: ORR funds a network of digital fingerprint providers at locations that are not affiliated with law enforcement entities.
 Sponsors may also go to any local police department for paper fingerprinting services in the event a digital fingerprint provider is not conveniently located near a sponsor’s location.
-Fingerprinting services are not available at ORR headquarters and offices.
+Fingerprinting services are not available at ORR headquarters or at HHS/PSC offices.

-A4: The Case Manager informs the sponsor, and provides the sponsor with a copy of the results.
-The sponsor and household member/adult care giver may dispute the results, and provide further evidence or information that a check was not performed correctly (e.g., the wrong date of birth was used, the individual’s name was spelled incorrectly, etc.).
-The Case Manager will rerun the check using the corrected information.
-If further information is required, such as additional background checks, the Case Manager will work with the sponsor and household member/adult caregiver to obtain the information, or make other arrangements so that the safety risk to the unaccompanied child is mitigated (e.g., taking steps so that the household member no longer resides in the sponsor’s home, identifying a new adult care giver, etc.).
+A3: The Case Manager informs the sponsor, and provides the sponsor with a copy of the results.
+The sponsor and household member/adult caregiver may dispute the results, and provide further evidence or information that a check was not performed correctly (e.g., the wrong date of birth was used, the individual’s name was spelled incorrectly, etc.).
+The Case Manager reruns the check using the corrected information.
+If further information is required, such as additional background checks, the Case Manager contacts the sponsor and household member/adult caregiver to obtain the information, or make other arrangements so that the safety risk to the unaccompanied alien child is mitigated (e.g., taking steps so that the household member no longer resides in the sponsor’s home, identifying a new adult caregiver, etc.).

 How does ORR obtain information about immigration status?

 During the sponsor assessment process, case managers ask sponsors about their immigration status and ask them to provide documentation sufficient to prove their immigration status (see Section 2.2.4 Required Documents for Submission with the Application for Release).